panicoenlaxbox/cookiecutter-pythonpackage/{{cookiecutter.project_name}}/README.md

 If you want, both can be the same PAT.

+Moreover, although in `ci.yml` and `cd.yml` you will find the python version that you specified during the bootstraping, you should check this version and align it with the existing versions in https://raw.githubusercontent.com/actions/python-versions/main/versions-manifest.json

 ### Badges

 You must fix in README.md the badge url with the right repository name for properly working the GitHub badges.